 What I have tried to illustrate is that there is a natural learning process which operates within everyone–if it is allowed to.
 This process is waiting to be discovered by all those who do not know of its existence.
 There is no need ot take my word for it; it can be discovered for yorself if it hasn’t been already.
 If it has been experienced, trust it.

-Neither negative nor positive: Makes the point that replacing negative with positive is still judgment and that a very subtle tendency to wait for a compliment to turn to a criticism is inherent in the equation.
+Neither negative nor positive: Makes the point that replacing negative with positive is still judgment.
+The athlete waits for a compliment to turn to criticism.
+This is both a subtle tendency and inherent within judgment.